HPC and Scientific Networking Security

 The Data Science and Technology Department is an active participant in a number of projects in the arena of security for scientific, high-performance computing systems and high-bandiwdth research and education networks.
 Research sponsors have typically included DOE's ASCR program and NSF's SaTC program, among others.

-LBNL has had a leadership role in security in scientific computing environments for many years, including the development of the Bro Network Security Monitor, as well as leading several DOE-sponsored activities related to defining a cybersecurity research program within the DOE Office of Science.
+LBNL has had a leadership role in security in scientific computing environments for many years, including the development of the Bro Network Security Monitor, the 100G performance enhancements of Bro, and Bro's commercial spin-off, Corelight, Inc., as well as leading several DOE-sponsored activities related to defining a cybersecurity research program within the DOE Office of Science.

 More recently, LBNL is serving as the lead of the "Cyber R&D" Enterprise Cyber Capability (ECC) of the DOE-wide Integrated Joint Cybersecurity Coordination Center (iJC3) — a sponsored R&D program that currently involves ten DOE National Laboratories as performers.